codeimpossible/Artigo/README.markdown

 ## Installation
-It's recommended that you install Artigo by cloning it in mercurial.
+It's recommended that you install Artigo by cloning it in git.

     $ git clone http://github.com/codeimpossible/Artigo.git